 “It is definitely striking, our disproportionate place on Earth,” said Professor Ron Milo, the author of the study.
 “When I do a puzzle with my daughters, there is usually an elephant next to a giraffe next to a rhino.
 But if I was trying to give them a more realistic sense of the world, it would be a cow next to a cow next to a cow and then a chicken.”

 The destruction of wild habitat for farming, logging and development has resulted in what is being called the sixth mass extinction.
 According to the World Wildlife Fund, approximately half of the Earth's animals have been lost in the last 50 years.
 On our watch.

 Despite this overwhelming bad news for wildlife, a glimmer of hope shines for giraffe in southern Africa where their population has increased by two to three times in the last fifteen years.
 And at Wild Tomorrow Fund's reserve in KwaZulu-Natal, we have created newly protected habitat at Ukuwela where giraffe have been reintroduced.
-Meet Daisy, Ndzilo, JJ, Burly, Magic and Ithemba, our most recent new giraffes who arrived last month on the 18th of May and were named by donors who generously sponsored their introduction.
+Check out our hopeful video below of the release of Daisy, Ndzilo, JJ, Burly, Magic and Ithemba, six of our nine giraffe who were introduced in May 2018 and were named by donors who generously sponsored their introduction.

 HOW CAN I HELP GIRAFFE